Split from the non-Carnegie libraries and the NYPL and other New York City public libraries.

 Not listed by Bobinski as a Carnegie building.
-Incorporated into the Queens library ca. 1907, and some time later, replaced.
+Incorporated into the Queens library ca. 1907.

 Plain brick building with a policeman in front.
 Postcard mailed in 1906.

 Built in 1904.
 Thought to have been demolished after its 1957 replacement.